sowmiyaR30/SkillBoosteride/README.md

   * README.md – this file
   *	Index.html – this file contains the website main page.
   * CSS – this directory contains stylesheet used for the website.
-  *	JS – this directory contains jacascript/jquery code used for the website.
   *	Images – this file contain background theme and logo for the website.

 ## API used for our project: